Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 ### Milestone 3 - Replace hardcoded bridge actor with programmable

-Since finalization on Filecoin is required and bridge actors cannot be deployed on Filecoin mainnet without the programmable FVM, project cannot be released before programmable FVM is launched.
+Since finalization on Filecoin is required and bridge actors cannot be deployed on Filecoin mainnet without the programmable FVM, the project cannot be released before programmable FVM is launched.
 After the programmable FVM is released and Filecoin bridge actor can be adopted for programmable FVM and deployed in Filecoin mainnet in testing mode.

 * Definition of done: Filecoin bridge actor deployed on Filecoin testnet.
 * Team: full team involved.